UPGRADES AT SPORTING FACILITIES IN ST. KITTS TO ENHANCE SPORTS TOURISM PRODUCT

 “To ensure our readiness to effectively host local and regional competitions, our sporting facilities will continue to be upgraded,” said Deputy Prime Minister and Minister of Sports, the Honourable Shawn Richards.
 “The people of Sandy Point, Cayon, Conaree, Tabernacle, St. Peters, Challengers, Boyd’s, and Half Way Tree can look forward to further upgrades to their existing sporting facilities.”

 Upgrades at the island’s premier track and field facility, Kim Collins Athletic Stadium, include constructing a building to host a call room and additional bathrooms.
+Locker room redesign and refurbishment may also be in the picture, with companies like Case Systems affording robust and customized designs to facilitate high-traffic athletic environments.
 Also, enhancements to the outdoor sport lighting project at the Warner Park Cricket Stadium will be implemented, as well as lighting added to the Saddler’s Playing Field.

 The deputy prime minister outlined that priority areas for the Department of Sports in 2019 are to “continue the work towards the realization of a National Sports Policy; seek to integrate and secure general public safety at facilities; and develop a community programming model [to] encourage greater use of community and sports facilities by a greater cross-section of [society].”